-In terms of ongoing collaboration work, Police and Fire & Rescue teams are co-located in stations at Hanley in Stoke-on-Trent, Tamworth and Chase Terrace - a key step in a programme of collaboration which has seen shared services developed in estates, procurement, Human Resources, Finance and Corporate Communications and I will continue to look for further areas of collaboration that will help reduce costs and increase effectiveness and efficiency.
+In terms of ongoing collaboration work, Police and Fire & Rescue teams are co-located in stations at Hanley in Stoke-on-Trent, Tamworth, Chase Terrace and Abbots Bromley with more to come this year - estates is just one element in a programme of collaboration which has seen shared services developed in Procurement, Human Resources, Finance and Corporate Communications.
+I will continue to look for further areas of collaboration that will help reduce costs and increase effectiveness and efficiency as this means more resources can be deployed on the frontline.